Proplatynotia

 Proplatynotia is an extinct genus of varanoid lizard from the Late Cretaceous of Mongolia.
 Fossils have been found in the Barun Goyot Formation, which is mid-Campanian in age.
-The type and only species, P. longirostratia, was named in 1984.
+The type and only species, P. longirostrata, was named in 1984.

 Description

 Proplatynotia was named in 1984 from a single holotype skull cataloged as ZPAL MgR-I/68.
 The skull is mostly complete except for damage in the posterior area.
 Rounded plates of osteoderms cover the top surface and would have been covered in scales in life.

 Compared to other Cretaceous varanoids, Proplatynotia was medium-sized with a skull about 4 cm long.
-Its skull is long and slender, giving the type species P. longirostratia its name, which means "long snout."
+Its skull is long and slender, giving the type species P. longirostrata its name, which means "long snout."
 Bones in the back of the skull called parietals are enlarged, indicating that it may have had larger jaw muscles and a stronger bite than most monitor lizards.
 Proplatynotia has many primitive varanoid features, including nostrils that are placed near the tip of the snout.
 The nostrils have expanded and moved backward in later varanoids, separating the maxilla and nasal bone.
 In Proplatynotia, these bones still touch.
 Other characteristic features of Proplatynotia include: